GoogleCloudPlatform/webapp2/docs/api/webapp2.rst

 Utilities
 ---------
-These are some other utilities used internally that are also available for general use.
+These are some other utilities also available for general use.

 .. autoclass:: cached_property